expandedfronts/revisr/revisr/readme.txt

 == Screenshots ==

 1. The main dashboard of revisr.
+2. Easily view changes in files.
-2. The commit history.
+3. The commit history.
-3. Git settings and options.
+4. Git settings and options.
-4. Easily view changes in files.

 == Changelog ==

+= 1.0.2 =
+* Minor bugfixes

 = 1.0.1 =
 * Updated readme.txt